xiaoyunyang/xiaoyunyang.github.io/content/post/life/surprising-lessons-30s.md

 Whether a subscription is worth paying for depends on the extent to which the subscription enhances your everyday experiences and happiness.
 How you assess the value of a subscription depends on your financial situation.

 When I was a poor college student, I avoided paying for things like music, books, and hotels.
 I spent extra time finding free versions of everything I needed and opted to couch-surf or stay in hostels.
-In my 30s, I realized that I'm not saving that much money to worth the extra time and mental energy going with a cheaper alternative.
-Part of that is my idea of how expensive something is changed as I earn more money in my 30s.
+In my 30s, I realized that the extra time and mental energy going with a cheaper alternative is not saving me that much money.
+Part of it is that my idea of what's expensive has changed as I started to earn more money in my 30s.

 When I travel, I happily pay for a hotel or Lyft to avoid spending hours commuting by public transit or coordinating with couch-surfing or Airbnb hosts.
 I pay for [GitHub Copilot](https://github.com/features/copilot) because it significantly improves my throughput.
-I spend over $300 a month on an [Equinox](https://github.com/features/copilot) membership because I like going to the best gym classes and I go to a lot of them that the membership pays for itself.
+I spend over $300 a month on an [Equinox](https://github.com/features/copilot) membership because I like going to the best gym classes.
+Since I go to a lot of gym classes, the membership pays for itself.

 # 3. Duplication is not always bad